Victim & Survivor

 A. Restitution fines are the offender's "debt to society."
 These fines are how offenders pay back the state for the crime they committed.
-Restitution fines are paid to the Victim's Compensation Government Claims Board and are ordered in amounts ranging from $200-$10,000 (see California Penal Code §1202.4).
+Restitution fines are paid to the Victims Compensation and Government Claims Board and are ordered in amounts ranging from $300-$10,000 (see California Penal Code §1202.4).

 Q. What is a parole revocation fine?

-A. At the time of sentencing, the judge may also order a parole revocation fine, which means that the amount of the offender's restitution fine will be doubled if they violate parole (see Penal Code §1202.45).
+A. At the time of sentencing, the judge may also order a parole revocation fine, which means the amount of the offender's restitution fine will be doubled if they violate parole and their parole is revoked (see Penal Code §1202.45).

 Q. What is a direct order?

 A. The court orders a direct order of restitution to pay back the victim(s) of the crime.
 The amount of the direct order is based on the amount of the loss each victim suffered as a result of the crime.
 There is no maximum amount a judge can order for this type of restitution.
 This type of restitution goes directly to the victim.